 To ensure the safety of all our visitors and our farm animals please note that Pineland Farms does not allow dogs on the premises.
 Thank you for your cooperation.

-Open 7 days a week year round, closed holidays.
+Open 7 days a week year round, closed some holidays.

 Valley Farm &Farmyard

 9am-6pm Purchase online to reserve a time slot.
 Farm Visitor check-in is at the Smokehouse.
 Continue past the Market on Farm View Drive and take your first left onto Valley Farm Rd.
 Follow signs to the Smokehouse right next to the big white silo. **Visiting with a group of 10 or more?
 Please use our group visit sign up form.

 Reserve 2 Hour Farm Pass